The Spy Who Loved Me (film): Production

 Given the relatively poor financial returns and generally unfavourable response of critics to its predecessor, The Man with the Golden Gun (1974), The Spy Who Loved Me was a pivotal film for the Bond franchise.
 The project was plagued with difficulties from the outset, the first being the departure of Bond producer Harry Saltzman, who was forced to sell his half of the Bond film franchise in 1975 for £20 million.
 Saltzman had branched out into several other unsuccessful business ventures, including an unfilmed biopic about Cuthbert Grant starring Sean Connery, and consequently was struggling through personal financial reversals unrelated to Bond.
 Saltzman offered his shares in the company as collateral for his loans, and UBS attempted to foreclose on them.
 When Saltzman's attempted hostile takeover of Technicolor led to a lawsuit, Broccoli refused to allow him to use Danjaq funds, leading to a deadlock in the company as Saltzman refused to allow another Bond film to go forward.
 This was exacerbated by the twin personal tragedies of his wife's terminal cancer and many of the symptoms of clinical depression in himself.

-Under Danjaq's distribution agreement with United Artists, it was required Danjaq produce a Bond adaptation every 18 months or run the risk of losing the rights to the series to United Artists if it did not.
+Danjaq's distribution agreement with United Artists required it to produce a Bond adaptation every 18 months or run the risk of losing the rights to the series to United Artists if it did not.
 However, Saltzman continued blocking production on another Bond film and refused to allow Broccoli to buy his shares.
 Maurice Binder and Broccoli held negotiations about selling Saltzman's shares to Adnan Khashoggi, David Frost, Lord Hanson, and Lord Harlech.
 Saltzman finally agreed to sell his shares directly to United Artists so that another Bond film could go forward.
 Although Broccoli initially objected to the deal, he acquiesced after Saltzman received a counter-offer to sell his rights to the rival studio Columbia Pictures.

 Another troubling aspect of the production was the difficulty in obtaining a director.
 Guy Hamilton, who had directed the previous three Bond films as well as Goldfinger (1964), was initially set to direct.
 However, in November 1975, he left after being offered the opportunity to direct the 1978 film Superman, although Richard Donner subsequently took over the project.
 Steven Spielberg, who had finished Jaws (1975) months earlier, approached Broccoli about wanting to direct the next Bond film, but Broccoli declined his offer.
 By December of that year, Broccoli hired Lewis Gilbert, who had directed the earlier Bond film You Only Live Twice (1967), after screening his then-latest film, Operation Daybreak (1975).